sushilsingh5657/Pizza-Sales-Analysis/README.md

 # 1. Understanding the Dataset

-o	Reviewed the structure of the pizza_sales table including fields like order_id, order_date, pizza_name, pizza_size, pizza_category, quantity, total_price.
+.
+Reviewed the structure of the pizza_sales table including fields like order_id, order_date, pizza_name, pizza_size, pizza_category, quantity, total_price.

 # 2. Defining Business Questions

-o	Identified the key performance indicators (KPIs) such as total revenue, total orders, average order value, and best-selling products.
+.
+Identified the key performance indicators (KPIs) such as total revenue, total orders, average order value, and best-selling products.

 # 3. Writing SQL Queries

-o	Developed and executed SQL queries to answer the business questions.
+.
+Developed and executed SQL queries to answer the business questions.

-o	Applied various SQL functions like SUM(), COUNT(), AVG(), DATENAME(), GROUP BY, ORDER BY, and subqueries.
+.
+Applied various SQL functions like SUM(), COUNT(), AVG(), DATENAME(), GROUP BY, ORDER BY, and subqueries.

 # 4. Analyzing Results

-o	Interpreted the query outputs to understand daily, monthly trends, category-wise sales, size-wise sales, and product performance.
+.
+Interpreted the query outputs to understand daily, monthly trends, category-wise sales, size-wise sales, and product performance.

 # 5. Insights and Recommendations

-o	Summarized key insights that could help the business improve marketing strategies, stock management, and menu optimization.
+.
+Summarized key insights that could help the business improve marketing strategies, stock management, and menu optimization.